-Poor performance is not the only reason clients leave their wealth manager.
+Poor performance is only one of the reasons clients leave their wealth manager.

 As a wealth management firm, you’re one of many.